 Things to Know

-- Driving distance from Brisbane to Cairns (without stops): 1700 kilometers
+- Driving distance from Brisbane to Cairns (without detours): 1700 kilometers

 - Recommended duration: 8-14 Days